 What is the Open Enrollment Period (OEP) for health insurance?

-The Open Enrollment Period (OEP) is a yearly opportunity for you to sign up for or change your individual or family health insurance plans for any reason.
-It occurs every fall into early winter so you can select the best coverage for the upcoming calendar year.
+The Open Enrollment Period (OEP) is a yearly opportunity for you to sign up for or change your individual or family health insurance plan for any reason.
+It occurs late fall into winter so you can select the best coverage for the upcoming calendar year.

 Open Enrollment is available to consumers who don’t already have health insurance coverage from Medicare, Medicaid, an employer-sponsored plan, their parents’ plan, or from Veterans Affairs.

 Employers have their own open enrollment periods, which can vary.
-And if you are 65 and older, you’re eligible for your Medicare Initial Enrollment Period (IEP) which starts three months before the month of your 65th birthday and ends three months after.
+And if you’re 65 or older, you’re eligible for your Medicare Initial Enrollment Period (IEP) which starts three months before the month of your 65th birthday and ends three months after.

-Because of this extended enrollment period, your coverage dates will be based on when you enroll for your insurance plan.
+Your coverage dates are based on when you enroll for your insurance plan.

 There is an important distinction between the year of enrollment and the year of coverage.
 When you sign up for or switch your health insurance during OEP, coverage kicks in the following calendar year.
-So, the enrollment dates and deadlines in 2023 are for setting up your 2024 coverage.
+So, the enrollment dates and deadlines in 2024 are setting up your coverage for 2025.

 What insurance plans and benefits are available?

-The Affordable Care Act (ACA) guarantees a range of consumer protections for all individual medical policies.
-Thus, the ACA requires that all health insurance plans sold in the individual marketplace provide these 10 essential health benefits:
+Additionally, the Affordable Care Act (ACA) guarantees a set of minimum consumer protections for all individual medical policies.
+Thus, the ACA requires that all health insurance plans sold on the individual marketplace and most off-exchange plans provide coverage for these 10 essential health benefits:

 How to enroll in health insurance

-Whether you have already found your ideal plan or not, there are several ways to shop and enroll.
+Whether you have already found your ideal plan or not, there are several ways to shop and enroll in health insurance.
 Each option provides a level of customer support to help you make the right choice.

 Buying through a health insurance company

-This is when you purchase a plan directly from an insurer, such as HealthPartners.
-Health insurance companies are the most knowledgeable about their plans and can break down the details of their offering.
+This is when you purchase a plan directly from an insurance provider, such as HealthPartners.
+Health insurance companies are the most knowledgeable about their plans and can break down the details of their offerings.
 This option is also referred to as an off-exchange purchase.

 Working with a health insurance broker

-A broker can show you different types of plans from a variety of insurance companies to consider, rather than one single insurer.
+A health insurance broker can show you different types of plans from a variety of insurance companies as opposed to just one single insurer.
 This can help you weigh your options more broadly but still get the assistance you need to pick a plan that meets your needs.
 Plus, brokers can usually provide ongoing support after you enroll.

 Shopping through a health insurance marketplace

-Marketplaces are great for shoppers who want to compare health plan prices and benefits in a single location.
-Minnesota residents can shop via MNsure on their own, or they can take advantage of support from an assigned navigator to help navigate enrollment.
-Wisconsin residents can shop via healthcare.gov.
+Marketplaces are great for shoppers who want to compare on-exchange health plan prices and benefits in a single location.
+Minnesota residents can shop through MNsure on their own or they can take advantage of support from an assigned navigator to help navigate enrollment.
+Wisconsin residents can shop through healthcare.gov.

 Common documents you’ll need to sign up for health insurance